FunWithLiz/who-s-that-pokemon/README.md

 ->Selected my class timer and declared it in event listener function.

 2. Ending the timer and the next image once the images runs out.
+->SetTimeout

+3. Able to reset timer in the second gen.

 ## Phases of Completion